katrinasuherman/HealthyRecipeAnalysis/README.md

     The observed statistic of 0.0516 is indicated by the red vertical line on the graph.

-Since the p_value that we found (1.0) is > 0.05 which is the significance level that we set, **we fail to reject the null hypothesis.
+Since the p-value that we found (1.0) is > 0.05 which is the significance level that we set, **we fail to reject the null hypothesis.
 Recipes tagged as "healthy" have the same proportion of sugar as recipes not tagged as "healthy."**

 ### 2. "Healthy" Recipes and Saturated Fat Proportion

+The hypotheses and test statistic are as follows:
     - Null hypothesis: Recipes tagged as "healthy" have the same proportion of saturated fat as recipes not tagged as "healthy."
     - Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of saturated fat compared to recipes not tagged as "healthy."
     - Test Statistic: proportion of saturated fat as recipes tagged as "healthy." - proportion of saturated fat as recipes not tagged as "healthy"
     - Significance Level: 0.05

 1. Choosing a test statistic.
     <!-- insert plot -->